 The U.S. Army Corps of Engineers is in charge of maintaining and controlling navigation on the Ohio River and its navigable tributaries.
 As a part of this mission the Corps is also entrusted to protecting the Ohio River environment.
 Furthermore, the Corps is also responsible for issuing "dredge and fill" permits (section 404 of the Clean Water Act) to prospective property developers.
 It is this focus that Ohio River Foundation is involved with the Corps, as we try to redirect the Corps to strike a balance between navigation and environmental protection.
 More

-ORF assists organizations and communities along the river and around the watershed, in their respective efforts to protect water quality.
+ORF assists organizations and communities along the river and around the watershed, in their respective efforts to protect water quality through our barrier removal and habitat restoration program activities.
 We also provide 404 permit comment guidance and information to parties on how to protect riverfronts, rivers, and sub-watersheds.
 Habitat protection and restoration project assistance and services can also be provided via our Youth Conservation Teams program.